nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …
 *  If `-a` is specified, the answer and notes of the flashcard will be shown too.

-<div markdown="span" class="alert alert-primary">:memo: Note: If the viewed flashcard is changed (eg. edited or deleted), the view shown remains unchanged.
+<div markdown="span" class="alert alert-primary">:memo: Note: Once another command is executed, the view pane will be returned to a blank state even if the shown
+flashcard was not modified/deleted.
 </div>

 ### Exiting the program : `exit`